 Sometimes we took on the project with the best of intentions.
 We’ve always been about helping out in our Denham Springs community, and this was our opportunity to give back.

-Other times, we designed a website for a small business that was starting out and had no digital marketing and website development budget.
+Other times, we designed a website for a small business starting out with no digital marketing and website development budget.
 We figured that we would get exposure and advertising for our brand, so it would be a win for both parties.

 It would stand to reason that more exposure equals more clients, right?
 It’s simple math.

 Unfortunately, that’s not the case.

 Here are seven tough lessons we learned about doing design work for free.